The Independent Panel on short-stay accommodation’ has published its final report. The Panel made recommendations that:

 The proceeding was concerned with short term letting of eleven apartments in the Watergate building at Docklands.

 In earlier proceedings, Melbourne City Council had sought to argue before the Building Appeals Board, the Supreme Court and the Court of Appeal that use of the Watergate apartments was contrary to the Building Code of Australia classification approved in the occupancy permit.
 Council ultimately failed.

-An OC cannot prevent specific uses of a lot (for example, it cannot pass a rule prohibiting an owner using the lot for business purposes) but it can pass a rule that seeks to prevent hazard, nuisance or noise from a lot.
-To be valid, such a rule must focus on regulating the activities of lot users, not on regulating the use of the lot, or prohibiting certain types of use or occupation altogether.
+It appears that an OC cannot prevent specific uses of a lot (for example, it cannot pass a rule imposing a blanket prohibition on an owner using the lot for business purposes) but it can pass a rule that seeks to prevent hazard, nuisance or noise from a lot.
+The rule must focus on regulating the result of the activity, not the activity itself.